z-drack/z-drack/README.md

 • I would like to use this local to share my ideas, projects and help the community.

-• And develop my soft/hard skills.
+• Develop my soft/hard skills.

 ### ☕️ Get in touch